Cretan Bull: Background

 Minos was king in Crete.
-In order to confirm his right to rule, rather than any of his brothers, he prayed Poseidon send him a snow-white bull as a sign.
+In order to confirm his right to rule, rather than any of his brothers, he prayed that Poseidon send him a snow-white bull as a sign.
 Poseidon sent Minos the bull, with the understanding that the bull would be sacrificed to the god.
 Deciding that Poseidon's bull was too fine of a specimen to kill, Minos sent the bull to his herds and substituted another, inferior bull for sacrifice.
 Enraged, Poseidon had Aphrodite curse Pasiphaë, the wife of Minos, causing her to fall in love with the bull.
 She subsequently gave birth to the half-man, half-bull, Minotaur.
 Poseidon passed on his rage to the bull, causing him to lay waste to the land.

 After consulting the oracle at Delphi, Minos had Daedalus construct the Labyrinth to hold the Minotaur.

 The seventh labour of Heracles

 Heracles performing one of his labors as he forces the Cretan Bull to the ground.
 The engraving was created by B. Picart in 1731.

+Hercules capturing the Cretan Bull, engraving by John Cassell in his Works of Eminent Masters in Painting, Sculpture, Architecture and Decorative Art, 1854.

 Heracles was sent to capture the bull by Eurystheus as his seventh task.
 He sailed to Crete, whereupon Minos gave Heracles permission to take the bull away as he had been wreaking havoc on Crete by uprooting crops and leveling orchard walls.
 Heracles captured the bull, and then shipped him to Eurystheus in Tiryns.
 The bull later broke loose and wandered into Marathon, becoming known as the "Marathonian Bull".
 Eurystheus then sent Heracles to bring back the man-eating Mares of Diomedes (the next task).